 Three Top Q&As from the Real Talk about the Ph.D. #PioneerChat:

-Q1- What are the options for PhDs post career?:
+Q1- What are the options for Ph.D. post career?:

-There are many options out there post PhD.
-Whether you want to work at a governmental agency, industry, academia, policy, entrepreneurship, consulting or non-profit there is a career for you.
+There are many options out there post Ph.D.
+Whether you want to work at a governmental agency, industry, academia, policy, pursue entrepreneurship, consulting or a non-profit there is a career for you.
 When it comes to deciding on a career pathway look beyond your degree and examine your skills and interests to help you decide what is right for you.
 Remember you are not your degree – a STEM degree can take you anywhere.
 If you are not sure where to begin a good place to start is with the myIDP tool.

 When I was younger I imagined myself working in a research lab as leader of a team, mentoring upcoming scientists and working on projects that make a difference.
 Now, I imagine myself directing a STEM program, mentoring the next generation and providing students with STEM educational resources.
-I’m glad I have this social media outlet and I can share bits of my journey with you on Mademoiselle Scientist.
+I’m glad I have this platform to share bits of my journey with you.

 Q2 – How do/did you decide which Ph.D. path to follow?:

-This is a hard question to answer because you never know where you career will take you.
+This is a hard question to answer because you never know where your career will take you.
 I remember when I was younger I wanted to become a chemical engineer and now I’m a toxicologist and now I’m interested in vaccinology.
 I had the idea that public health/vaccine research was the career I wanted.
 Now, my career pathway combines STEM, science education, outreach and communication.
 I didn’t know this was an option for me.
 My journey was filled with ups and downs and makes my story (as well as your story) interesting.
 There are many pathways to your degree and don’t be afraid to explore your options.
 Going on informational interviews is a great way to explore your options.